ess-dive-community/essdive-sample-id-metadata/contribute.md

 * Format of the term:
 * Additional Instructions (recommendations regarding content, etc.):
 * Examples:
-* Refines (identifier of the broader term this term refines, if applicable):
+* Refines (name of the broader term this term refines, if applicable):
-* Replaces (identifier of the existing term that would be deprecated and replaced by this term, if applicable):
+* Replaces (name of the existing term that would be replaced by this term, if applicable):

 ### Change documentation

-Copy and paste this template into your [new issue](https://github.com/ess-dive-community/essdive-sample-id-metadata/issues/new) if you want to make a change to the documentation ([example]()).
+Copy and paste this template into your [new issue](https://github.com/ess-dive-community/essdive-sample-id-metadata/issues/new) if you want to make a change to the documentation.
 Or, fork the repository, make the changes yourself, and send a pull request.

 ```
 ## Change documentation